CharlesAracil/charlesaracil.github.io/_posts/en/2016-09-18-Password_cracker_dont_guess_just_try.md

 That's why it's said friendship is to be granted with great care: you give them weapons assuming they'll not use them to hurt you.
 That's also why Facebook's use of the word *"friend"* is highly dangerous and prone to misguided behaviours.
 But saying *"I have 297 acquaintances!"* is surely less sexy.

-In a hacker perspective, intelligence about your target can be use to crack his password.
+In a hacker perspective, intelligence about your target can be used to crack his password.
 The assumption here is that people use personal data to create their passwords.

 Personal data does not necessarily mean private data, but rather encompasses both public and private data, as long as it's something that identifies you.